 Most people think that engineers spend all day designing on CAD, but in reality, the engineering team takes on several crucial roles in equipment manufacturing.
 The engineers on the team are tasked with coming up with alternative designs, optimization techniques, component substitutions, DFMEA, among a host of other important tasks.
 Beyond this, engineers in equipment manufacturing will also step away from their desks quite often to get their hands dirty on the machines they’ve designed.

 Early stages of the build or product lifecycle typically have more engineer personnel tending to the equipment.
 Problems in design, manufacturing, assembly, and electrical integration are very likely to show their head in these early stages.
-The engineering team is responsible for finding the root cause of these problems and coming up with a viable solutions.
+The engineering team is responsible for finding the root cause of these problems and coming up with a viable solution.
 Ultimately, the engineers are responsible for the design, functionality, and physical parameters of the machine.

 2. Program Managers

-The program manager is a major stakeholder in the success of a new product launch or continuing equipment manufacturing program, and thereby plays a crucial role in equipment manufacturing teams.
+The program manager is a major stakeholder in the success of a new product introduction or continuing equipment manufacturing program, and thereby plays a crucial role in equipment manufacturing teams.
 He or she is usually a seasoned veteran in the field and is responsible for deliverables and key success metrics, like cost, quality, and delivery.

 Equipment Manufacturing Roles: Program ManagersThe value of a program manager is that they have the experience to foresee problems before they arise and to successfully deal with inevitable problems.
 In addition, it is not uncommon to see the program manager picking up the slack for their team, whether that’s calling vendors to get parts on time, chasing down internal documentation or handling a quality crisis.

 Think of your program manager as the general contractor for your project.
-Program managers serve as the bridge between the customer and the machine building team, coordinating with all parties involved and connecting directly with the customer to ensure proper communication so that there are no interruptions to schedule or cost.
+Program management serve as the bridge between the customer and the machine building team, coordinating with all parties involved and connecting directly with the customer to ensure proper communication so that there are no interruptions to schedule or cost.

 For best success, the program manager is usually assigned their role early in the program, so that they can build familiarity with the machinery product and the machine building team involved.